Chase Freedom Unlimited® vs. Blue Cash Everyday® Card from American Express

 Who the Chase Freedom Unlimited® is Best For

-If you travel at all, it's hard to say no to the Chase Freedom Unlimited®.
-You'll earn 5% cash back on travel purchased through the Chase Ultimate Rewards portal.
+If you travel at all, it’s hard to say no to the Chase Freedom Unlimited®.
+You’ll earn 5% cash back on travel purchased through Chase Travel.
 Again, if you have one of the Chase cards we mentioned above, the Sapphire Preferred, Ink Business Preferred, or the Sapphire Reserve, you can transfer your points from the Freedom Unlimited to one of those cards, making the points worth more when using them for travel through Chase.

 Who the Blue Cash Everyday® Card from American Express is Best For